 with the regressor / model function $f_p(\mathbf{c},\boldsymbol \beta)$ given by

-The underlying assumption is that the regressor $f(\mathbf{c},\boldsymbol\beta)$ can approximate $u(x_0,t)$ sufficiently well.
+provided that the regressor $f(\mathbf{c},\boldsymbol\beta)$ approximates $u(x_0,t)$ well.
 Nonlinear least-squares problems of this type have been employed in statistics \cite{RoystonSauerbrei:2008}.
 Once the parameters $\mathbf{c}$ and $\boldsymbol \beta$ are determined, the orders $\alpha_i$ and the weights $r_i$ can be easily deduced.
-Numerical experiments indicate that this condition indeed holds under certain assumptions: either $\alpha_N$ is very close to one, or $T_0$ is sufficiently close to zero, which are however not known a priori and potentially can restrict the range of application.
+Numerical experiments indicate that this condition indeed holds under certain assumptions: either $\alpha_N$ is close to one, or $T_0$ is sufficiently close to zero, which are however not known a priori and potentially can restrict the range of application.
 This restriction is severe when $\alpha_N$ is close to zero, and probably alternative models are needed.
 We shall discuss one alternative based on rational approximation.